io-aero/io-games/user_guide.md

-# User guide for the repository `IO-TEMPLATE-APP`
+# User guide for the repository `IO-GAMES`

-`IO-TEMPLATE-APP` is a template repository for creating Python applications.
+`IO-GAMES` is a template repository for creating Python applications.
 This document describes how to use this repository to create a new repository.
 In the following instructions, we assume that the new repository should be named `my-app` and the application to be created with it should be named `myapp`.